cdisc-org/DataExchange-DatasetJson/README.md

     ```
 2. Install required packages (required only once)
     ```
-    cd typescript
-    npm install
+    pip install linkml
     ```
 3. Create a branch from `master` for your updates
     ```
     git checkout -b feature/<new_facet>
     ```
-4. Update the schema by editing the `dataset.ts` file
+4. Update the schema by editing the `dataset.yaml` file

-5. Convert Typescript definitions to JSON Schema; this will update file **dataset.schema.json** in the schema folder.
+5. Use [`Dataset-JSON Notebook`](dataset-json.ipynb) to see how to Generate JSON schema from LinkML; this will update file **dataset.schema.json** in the schema folder.
-    ```
-    npm run schema
-    ```

 6. Push your branch to the upstream repository
     ```
     git push -u origin feature/<new_facet>